 Attendance is required and essential for success in this course.
-We understand that absences happen, but if you make this a habit, you will perform poorly in this class.
+We understand that absences happen, but if you make this a habit, you are guaranteed to perform poorly.
 All lab sessions are required.
 If you know in advance that you are unable to attend your lab section (e.g. conference, religious holiday), please contact your TA promptly in order to facilitate attending one of the other three lab sections.